Nimba-Solutions/Docs-Unlocked/README.md

 Package your `content/` folder (and optional `media/` folder) into a ZIP file.
 See [packaging instructions](/public/content/01.getting-started/02.basic-usage.md#packaging-your-content) for details.

 > [!IMPORTANT]
-> Static Resources have a maximum file size of 5mb, so while you technically can include media directly, we *strongly* recommend you serve rich content from remote sources. see [Basic Usage > Media](/public/content/01.getting-started/02.basic-usage.md#Media) for more information.
+> StaticResources have a maximum file size of 5mb, so while you technically can include media directly, we *strongly* recommend you serve rich content from remote sources. see [Basic Usage > Media](/public/content/01.getting-started/02.basic-usage.md#Media) for more information.

 ### 3. Upload to Salesforce